proudtobe1/ai-ops-framework/systems/ai-ops-system-knowledge-model.md

 ---

-## 7. Knowledge Conflict Resolution
+## 7. Knowledge Conflict Resolution & Anomaly Handling

-If conflicting knowledge appears:

-1. Prioritize system models
-2. Then workflows
-3. Then templates
-4. Then personas
-5. Then operational knowledge
-6. Then contextual knowledge
-7. Then organizational knowledge
-8. Then user‑provided external knowledge

-Agents must flag conflicts and request clarification when needed.
+If conflicting knowledge appears, apply the standard hierarchy (System > Workflow > Template > Persona > Operational > Contextual).

+### Dynamic Overrule Exception:
+If Operational or Contextual knowledge carries a verified timestamp newer than the versioning of the governing System Model/Workflow, the agent must temporarily execute using the fresher operational data, log a "System Model Anomaly," and initiate an asynchronous reconciliation task rather than freezing execution.

 ---